 Android's newest major update is a special one — it's the tenth full version of the world's most commonly used operating system.
-The upcoming release, dubbed simply Android 10 (codename Android Q), was first released as a beta back in March 2019, so we've been digging around in it for several months.
+The latest release, dubbed simply Android 10 (codename Android Q), was first showcased as a beta back in March 2019, so we've been digging around in it for several months.
 There's one dramatic visual change, plus there are a lot of goodies in general.

 Google has recently started referring to Android versions without the usual "point-0" suffix, so Android 10 will just be called just "ten."
 And for the first time, Android 10 will not have a dessert name since such delicacies were regional and had the potential to alienate some of Android's global user base.